makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/nagvis.rst

 	'hosts': {
 	    'ham-srv1': {
-	        'description': "Hamburg Server 1",
+	        'alias': "Hamburg Server 1",
 	        'lat': 53.556866,
 	        'lon': 9.994622,
 	    },
 	    'mun-srv1': {
-	        'description': "Munich Server 1",
+	        'alias': "Munich Server 1",
 	        'lat': 48.1448353,
 	        'lon': 11.5580067,
 	    },
 	},

-The macro produce a svg files like
+The macro produces a csv file like

 ::

 	muc-srv1;Munich Server 1;48.1448353;11.5580067
 	ham-srv1;Hamburg Server 1;53.556866;9.994622

+This macro produces only the geomap/name.csv file and not the map/name.cfg file.
+In order to produce the map/name.cfg file, you should call the "add_map" macro.